 Lost or stolen library cards must be reported immediately.
 Patrons are responsible for all use of their library cards/accounts, with or without their consent.
 Replacement cards are issued without a fee.

 Borrowing privileges are withheld until overdue materials are returned or renewed.
 Evergreen Circulation mails two overdue notices prior to billing for replacement.
-Materials that are not returned following overdue notices will be considered lost and a standard replacement charge and a processing fine will be assessed.
-Patrons returning after they have been billed will receive a credit for replacement charges, but not processing fines.
+Materials that are not returned following overdue notices will be considered lost and a standard replacement charge will be assessed.
+Patrons returning materials after they have been billed will receive a credit for replacement charges.

 Lost Items and Billing

 Any unresolved items are considered lost sixty days from the due date and costs are entered against patron accounts.
-The default cost for replacing a book is $55 plus a $12 processing fine.
-Returning a lost item within one year of the billing or replacing it with a suitable copy results in the removal of replacement charge, but not the $12 processing fine.
+The default cost for replacing a book is $90.
+Returning a lost item within one year of the billing or replacing it with a suitable copy results in the removal of replacement charge.
 Videos, DVDs, laser discs and 16mm will be replaced by Evergreen at full replacement cost.
-Replacement copies of these items will not be accepted.
+Replacement copies of these items would need to be negotiated ahead of time with staff.

 Borrowers who repeatedly ignore the rights of other borrowers or abuse the responsibilities inherent in sharing library resources with the rest of the Evergreen community may be denied library privileges for a period of time determined by the circulation manager or designee.
 Appeals of decisions by the circulation manager or their designee must be made in writing within 20 calendar days to the dean of the library and media services.

-Materials that are not available at Evergreen, including checked out and missing items, may be borrowed via SUMMIT.
+Materials that are not available at Evergreen, including checked out and missing items, may be borrowed via Summit.
 The consortium of over 30 academic libraries in Oregon, Washington, and Idaho provides materials to currently registered students, staff, and faculty.
 Items normally arrive at the Circulation Desk within three to five business days.
-Student, staff, and faculty may also borrow materials onsite at any SUMMIT library.
-Books, journal articles, and other materials not available through SUMMIT may be available via Interlibrary Loan/ILLiad.
+Student, staff, and faculty may also borrow materials onsite at any Summit library.
+Books, journal articles, and other materials not available through SUMMIT may be available via Interlibrary Loan.

 Overdue, hold, and courtesy notices are sent to email addresses or home addresses if no email has been entered into an account.
 Failure to receive these notices does not remove the borrower's obligation to return material by the due date, nor does it constitute grounds for reducing a borrower's fine.

 Items are placed on reserve by faculty or designee.
-Open reserve is self-service.
+Open reserve is self-service and available for 48 hour check out.
 Closed reserve is available at the Circulation Desk.
 Scanned materials are available through program websites.
-Reserve items may be found in the library catalog by searching program or faculty name.
-More information is available in our Reserve Policy including copyright information.
+More information is available in our reserves policy including copyright information.
 For further information, contact Jena Rosen via email, or at x6580.

 Accessibility and Special Needs